fglock/Perlito/README-perlito5-Java.md

   - regex variables $1, $2, ... and $&, $', $` work; other variables are not yet implemented.

-  - named captures cannot contain an underline in the name.
+  - named captures in Java cannot contain an underline in the name.
       Valid names must be composed of characters 'a'-'z', 'A'-'Z', '0'-'9'.

   - capturing in zero-length-match has problems.
 Failing tests: